Telecommunications in Latvia

 Telecommunications in Latvia encompass a broad range of services including the internet, telephones, television, and radio.

 Internet and digital progress

 Users and skills

 In Latvia, the digital engagement and proficiency of the population closely align with European Union (EU) averages.
 In 2022, internet usage among individuals reached 90%, marginally above the EU average of 89%.
 When it comes to digital skills, 51% of Latvians aged 16 to 74 have at least basic digital skills, slightly below the EU average of 54%.
 Additionally, 24% of the population have above basic digital skills, narrowly under the EU's 26%.
-Latvia demonstrates promising progress in digital content creation, with 64% of its population possessing basic skills in this area, nearing the EU average of 66%.
+Latvia has shown progress in digital content creation, with 64% of its population possessing basic skills in this area, nearing the EU average of 66%.

 Fixed broadband

 As of 2022, Latvia has achieved 92% household coverage with Fixed Very High Capacity Network (VHCN), surpassing the EU average of 73%, and 91% coverage with Fibre to the Premises (FTTP), well above the EU's 56%.
 The uptake of broadband services at speeds of at least 100 Mbps in Latvia is 62%, slightly above the EU average of 55%.
 However, the adoption of 1 Gbps broadband is notably low at less than 0.1%, compared to the EU average of 13.8%.
 In efforts to further improve its fixed broadband infrastructure, Latvia has made strategic investments, including a EUR 4 million investment from the Recovery and Resilience Facility (RRF) aimed at 'last-mile' VHCN development, and an additional EUR 8.7 million from the European Regional Development Fund (ERDF).
 These investments are directed towards enhancing high-speed internet access across the country.